-They provide, produce, or sell their work to various organizations rather than working for a single business.
+They provide, produce, or sell their work to various organisations rather than working for a single business.
 The profession gives freedom to select the projects to complete and the employers they wish to work for.

 2. The Pros And Cons Of Being A Freelancer

 Before you consider becoming a freelancer, weigh the ups and downs of freelancing: